SirRGB/dockdroid/README.md

 ## Why Docker/Podman?

 Docker/Podman provides a uniform build environment, without external dependencies, that you have to set up manually.
 The goal is to make building properly with ota and signing easy for everyone.
+This project targets Android 7 up to the most recent version.

 <details>